fiaisis/frontend/README.md

 ### Downloading the code

 To get started developing for the frontend, first you will need to have [Node.js](https://nodejs.org/en/download/package-manager) and [Yarn](https://classic.yarnpkg.com/en/docs/install) installed and set-up on your machine.
 When following the install wizards just keep to default settings.
 You will then want to clone the [SciGateway](https://github.com/ral-facilities/scigateway) repository.
-From now on stick to SciGateway's `release/v2.0.0` branch (worth noting that `develop` is the repository's default branch instead of "main" or "master").
+From now on stick to SciGateway's `release/v3.0.0` branch (worth noting that `develop` is the repository's default branch instead of "main" or "master").

 With that done, you can now clone the FIA frontend repository.

 ### Setting up FIA as a plugin

 The frontend works by building the project and then running it through SciGateway as a plugin.
 You will want to create a `settings.json` file in SciGateway's `public` folder.
-Do this by simply duplicating [`settings.example.json`](https://github.com/ral-facilities/scigateway/tree/release/v2.0.0/public/settings.example.json) and renaming it.
+Do this by simply duplicating [`settings.example.json`](https://github.com/ral-facilities/scigateway/tree/release/v3.0.0/public/settings.example.json) and renaming it.
 A few adjustments will need to be made, like adding FIA as a plugin, setting `"homepageUrl"` to `"/fia"`, and pointing the `"authUrl"` to `"https://dev.reduce.isis.cclrc.ac.uk/auth"`.
-The `"auth-provider"` can be set to `null` so login isn't required.
+The `"auth-provider"` can be set to `null` or `"jwt"`.
 Aside from that, keep everything else as is:

 ```json
 // settings.json
 "plugins": [
   {
     "name": "fia",